 - Potatoes– This seasoning is DEVINE on potatoes.
 You can do roasted potatoes, smashed potatoes, or even just toss french fries with the seasoning for an amazingly delicious upgrade to boring fries!

-- Vegetables– Whether you want to roast vegetables, steam them, or sauté them in a pan, a sprinkle of greek seasoning will add so much flavor to the final dish.
+- Vegetables– Whether you want to roast vegetables, steam them, or sauté them in a pan, a sprinkle of blackening seasoning will add so much flavor to the final dish.

 This Blackened Fish Seasoning recipe is as simple as promised!
 Just mix together some key spices and seasonings and you have the perfect flavors.